 Memorial Scholarship Fund

-We are now a 501(c)(3) nonprofit organization and all donations made directly to the Scholarship Fund are tax deductible.
+We are now a 501(c)(3) nonprofit organization and a portion of donations made directly to the Scholarship Fund are tax deductible.

 Juanita A. Portlock escorting Ralph Bunche into the Beverly Hilton Hotel Grand Ballroom

 Juanita A. Portlock following a church service at Bethel A.M.E.
 Church Los Angeles

 Born in Los Angeles, and well educated.
 Mrs. Portlock earned several licences and completed her Masters, having graduated from Jefferson High School, Henrietta School of Cosmetology, Los Angeles Trade Tech and UCLA.
 She loved Jefferson High School and spoke fondly of her class called "The Aquatanians."
 Later she became Vice President of the Thomas Jefferson High School Alumni Association.
 In 1966 during the school's 50th-anniversary celebration at The Beverly Hilton Hotel Grand Ballroom, she was responsible for arranging the guest speaker, Dr. Ralph Bunch, Under Secretary of the United Nations and Nobel Peace Prize laureate.